fbpx

 How Can AI Tools Be Integrated Into the OR?

 To understand how AI technology can be used to improve patient care, it’s important to first understand how AI tools can be incorporated into current surgical workflows.
 Because the power of AI rests in its ability to rapidly process large data sets and produce reasoned output, data that is currently routinely being captured in ORs in the form of intraoperative video recordings can serve as the input for AI tools.
-These specially trained programs can then process this input and generate feedback for surgeons and OR staff to improve surgical workflow, technique, and quality.
+These specially trained programs can then process this input and generate feedback for surgeons and OR staff to improve surgical workflow, technique, and quality

 The first step in generating useful information from surgical video recordings is teaching these AI tools to accurately identify the steps of a surgical procedure.
 Currently available technologies have already demonstrated the ability to perform this task in different surgeries.
 One study that analyzed the recognition of surgical steps in recordings of 619 totally extraperitoneal (TEP) inguinal hernia repairs found per-step identification accuracy to be as high as 94%.
 Another study demonstrated successful real-time annotation of two separate urologic procedures.